mozilla/ichnaea/docs/api/geosubmit2.rst

 ~~~~~~~~~~~~~~~~~~~~~~~

 macAddress
-    The address of the BLE beacon.
+    The address of the Bluetooth Low Energy (BLE) beacon.

 name
     The name of the BLE beacon.

 age
-    The number of milliseconds since this Bluetooth beacon was last seen.
+    The number of milliseconds since this BLE beacon was last seen.

 signalStrength
     The measured signal strength of the BLE beacon in dBm.